Stinging in the Vagina – Why does it sting inside the vagina and how can you avoid soreness?

 What is Vaginal Stinging?

 Stinging in the vagina is a common problem for many women.
-It’s a cutting and burning sensation that often worsens when you urinate.
-For some people these symptoms will pass, but for most people treatments are required.
+A searing and burning sensation that often worsens when you urinate.
+For some these symptoms will pass, but for most a treatment is required.

-There is not one overall answer as to why you have stinging in the vagina.
-While some experience stinging because of a simple fungal infection, others experience stinging because they have a bacterial infection, which is often transmitted through sex.
+There is not one overall answer.
+It may be caused by simple fungal infection or a bacterial infection, which is often transmitted through sex.
 It is therefore unhelpful to give all women the same treatment when it comes to stinging in the vagina.

 It is always a good idea to consult with your doctor if you experience a burning or stinging sensation in the vagina.

-Having said that, there are often more minor causes of the stinging.
-In the vast majority of cases, the discomfort and stinging is a symptom of vaginal irritation.
-This condition is not dangerous in the slightest but can be very annoying.
+Having said that, there are often less serious causes of the stinging.
+In the vast majority of cases, the discomfort and stinging are symptoms of vaginal irritation.
+This condition is not dangerous in the slightest but can be very uncomfortable and annoying.

 Vaginal irritation may occur for various reasons.

-Vaginal irritation occurs when there is imbalance in the vaginal area.
-It can either be due to a bacterial imbalance or dryness in the vagina.
-In many cases, dry mucous membranes in the vagina are the reason why women experience discomfort.
+Vaginal irritation occurs when there is an imbalance in the vaginal area.
+It can either be due to a bacterial or fungal infection or dryness.
+Dry mucous membranes in the vagina are, for many, the reason why women experience discomfort.

 Dry skin is weaker than clean, moist skin.
-It is easily damaged and prone to small cuts and sores.
+It is easily damaged and prone to small cuts and abrasions.
 The same applies to your vagina if it becomes too dry.

-If you’ve had a cut on your body (anywhere on your body), you know how it can swell, rise and give off a warm sensation.
+If you have had a cut on your body (anywhere on your body), you know how it can swell, rise and feel warm.
 The same happens when you have a cut or wound inside the vagina.

-But why does dryness develop in the vagina?
+Why does dryness develop in the vagina?
 There are many reasons for this.
-First of all, you need to understand that the vagina is moistened through the mucous membranes, which draw moisture from oestrogen produced in the ovaries.
+The vagina is moistened by the mucous membranes, moisture levels are governed by the hormone oestrogen produced in the ovaries.
 This moisture is known as discharge.
-Oestrogen is produced from puberty to menopause, and throughout this period oestrogen levels slowly decrease as you grow older.
+Oestrogen is produced from puberty to menopause, during this period oestrogen levels slowly decrease.

-Therefore, dryness in the vagina becomes a major problem for many women as they hit menopause.
+Therefore, dryness in the vagina becomes a major problem for many women as they reach menopause.

-However, vaginal irritation doesn’t only affect older women, it’s also a prominent problem for many younger women.
-It may be caused by pregnancy, contraceptive pills or other types of medicine that dry out the mucous membranes in the vagina – following which, stinging symptoms can occur.
+However, vaginal irritation does not only affect older women, it is also a significant problem for many younger women.
+And may be caused by pregnancy, contraceptive pills or other types of medicine that can dry out the mucous membranes in the vagina leading to irritation and stinging symptoms.

 Stinging in the vagina can be a problem even when carrying out regular tasks in everyday life.
 You may feel stinging when you cycle, walk or lift heavy objects.

-However, vaginal soreness often worsens during and after intercourse, especially if you don’t produce enough moisture, which is the body’s natural lubricant.
-‘Dry’ intercourse is accompanied by pain both during and after because of the friction that occurs.
+However, vaginal soreness often worsens during and after intercourse, especially if you don’t produce enough moisture, the body’s natural lubricant.
+‘Dry’ intercourse is accompanied by pain both during and after due to friction.

-The dry mucous membranes are chafed, become sore and irritated – which also increases the risk of getting small wounds on the mucous membranes.
+The dry mucous membranes that are chafed, become sore and irritated with an increased risk of small abrasions.
 This causes stinging in the vagina.

 Painful stinging and intercourse should not be synonymous with each other.
 But unfortunately, this is the case for many women.
-The fear of pain and stinging in the vagina therefore diminishes the natural sex drive, thus, with the right help you can get your sex drive back again.
+Natural sex drive is diminished by the fear of pain and stinging in the vagina.
+With the right help you can get your sex drive back again.

-A good way to start replenishing your sex drive is to encourage your partner to focus more on taking their time and trying foreplay.
+A good way to start rekindling your sex drive is to encourage your partner to focus more on taking their time and trying foreplay.
 If you suffer from stinging and dryness in the vagina, it may mean that you can’t jump straight to intercourse simply because your vagina is not wet enough.
-It’s important to take your time getting worked up before initiating intercourse.
+It’s important to take your time getting aroused before initiating intercourse.

-This way, you can allow your vagina time to build up enough moisture, avoiding painful friction and thus avoiding stinging in the vagina.
+This way, you can allow your vagina time to build up enough moisture, avoid painful friction and so avoid stinging in the vagina.